Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

-The selection of the Fast Fourier Transform (FFT) circuit, specifically the Single-path Delay Feedback (SDF) architecture, was a deliberate choice, not to bias results, but to highlight the alignment between FPL’s core strengths and a representative, performance-critical application in superconductor electronics.
+The selection of the fast Fourier transform (FFT) circuit, specifically the single-path delay feedback (SDF) architecture, was a deliberate choice, not to bias the results, but to highlight the alignment between the core strengths of FPL and a representative and performance-critical application in superconductor electronics.
 The SDF FFT is inherently compatible with deeply pipelined, stream-based computations, where FPL and other superconductor logic families, such as SFQ, excel.
 In deeply pipelined superconductor electronics, stream-based computation is significantly more efficient than instruction-based sequential execution, as found in architectures like RISC-V, which require instruction fetch, decode, and execution stages that introduce control complexity, large RAM arrays, and additional latency.
-In contrast, the regular and deterministic data flow of the SDF FFT allows continuous processing with minimal control overhead, simplifying control logic, ensuring predictable latency, and maximizing bandwidth utilization—characteristics crucial for real-time cryogenic systems and applicable to most combinational circuits.
-Therefore, the FFT architecture was chosen because it transparently reveals FPL’s advantages in a domain-aligned setting.
+In contrast, the regular, deterministic data flow of the SDF FFT enables continuous processing with minimal control overhead, simplifying control logic, ensuring predictable latency, and maximizing bandwidth utilization—characteristics crucial for real-time cryogenic systems and applicable to most combinational circuits.

+These architectural advantages align closely with the computational demands of modern artificial intelligence and real-time signal processing.
+Deeply pipelined superconductor electronics can process deterministic data streams far more efficiently than the instruction-based sequential execution found in traditional processors.
+Moreover, the minimal memory requirements of the deeply pipelined SDF architecture can be fully met by shift registers rather than physically larger random-access memory.
+Therefore, the FFT architecture was chosen because it shows FPL’s advantages in a domain-aligned setting.
 The methods and innovations introduced in this work provide general-purpose foundations for scaling FPL to a wide range of computational workloads, including integer arithmetic, AI acceleration, and scientific computing.

 Scalability is another advantage of the FFT architecture.
 As the FFT size increases, the architecture scales linearly by adding more stages, each consisting of a butterfly unit and a corresponding memory element.
 This modular nature makes the design highly adaptable to different problem sizes without requiring a complete redesign.
 Furthermore, the memory requirements in SDF are minimal; each stage requires only a small buffer, which can be implemented using simple shift registers (SR) or circular shift registers (CSR).
 These memory structures are much more practical to implement in superconductor logic compared to RAM, which is both area- and power-intensive at cryogenic temperatures.
 Shift registers, in contrast, can be implemented efficiently using chains of SFQ D-flip-flops, making the SDF FFT a natural fit for high-speed, energy-efficient superconducting computation platforms.